late to the party album rollout

 • Access to creative networks

-• Brand visuals, aesthetics, and perceived motion
+• Compelling brand visuals, aesthetics, and perceived motion

 • Being a part of something organic and being early to it